benoitlahoz/vue-diod/packages/vue-diod/docs/examples/parent-child.md

 ::: info NOTA BENE
-Minified versions of our abstract and concrete classes can be found, even if their name change at compilation.
+Minified versions of our abstract and concrete classes can be found, even if their name has changed at compile time.
 :::